 I tend to only eat roasted crunchy chickpeas when I go to restaurants or cafes where I order salads or hummus which are topped with crunchy chickpeas.
 I believe most of these chickpeas are actually fried (which is not so good for your body) and hence, they are extra crunchy.

-As a result, I have come up with my very own version of healthy spice roasted chickpeas which I have experimented a few times to get the spice levels right and the appropriate crunch level.
+As a result, I have recently started making healthier spice roasted chickpeas which I have experimented a few times to get the spice levels right and the appropriate crunch level.
 This recipe has a few spices but only minimal amount of olive oil (for those of you who are calories conscious).

 I usually make these chickpeas for salad toppers or simply as a snack when I am hungry and looking for a savoury protein packed snack 🙂 I hope you enjoy this recipe and let me know what you think of it.